-ISS' recommendation will generally be based on the EPSC evaluation/score if any of the following apply:
+ISS' recommendation will generally\ be based on the EPSC evaluation/score if any of the following apply:

-- The proposal includes a material request for additional shares; - > The proposal represents the first time shareholders have had an opportunity to opine on the plan; - The amendments include an extension of the plan's term; or - > The amendments include the addition of full value awards as an award type when the current plan authorizes only option/SAR grants.
+- The proposal includes a material request for additional shares; - The proposal represents the first time shareholders have had an opportunity to opine on the plan; - The amendments include: - an extension of the plan's term; - the addition of full value awards as an award type when the current plan authorizes only option/SAR awards; - the elimination or increase of a full value award aggregate (plan) limit; or - the elimination of a fungible ratio.

-In exceptional cases, ISS may recommend against the proposal despite a passing EPSC score, if the proposed amendments as a whole represent a substantial diminishment to shareholders' interests.
+\In exceptional cases, ISS may recommend against the proposal despite a passing EPSC score, if the proposed amendments as a whole represent a substantial diminishment to shareholders' interests.
 Conversely, ISS may support the proposal despite a non-passing EPSC score, if the proposed amendments as a whole represent a substantial enhancement to shareholders' interests.

-If none of the above four scenarios apply, the plan amendment proposal will receive a recommendation based on an analysis of the overall impact of the amendments - i.e., whether they are deemed to be overall beneficial or contrary to shareholders' interests.
+If none of the amendment scenarios specified above apply, the plan amendment proposal will receive a recommendation based on a qualitative analysis of the overall impact of the amendments - i.e., whether they are deemed to be overall beneficial or contrary to shareholders' interests.
 In these cases, the EPSC score typically will not determine ISS' recommendation, although the EPSC summary and scoring will be displayed for informational purposes.